MOSES * EGYPT * SPAETH

 - evt. praktisk at kunne læse teksten off-line

-Freud and Moses - and another view on history
+Freud and Moses - and an extensive view of history

 By OVE VON SPAETH

-Anthropologists were among the first to scientifically enlarge our view of the contents of the ancient biblical texts - while theologians and linguists were mislead by unfounded theories, unfortunately, established before archaeology and history were developed scientifically.
+Anthropologists were among the first to scientifically widen our view of the contents of the ancient biblical texts - while theologians and linguists were, unfortunately, misled by unfounded theories, established before archaeology and history had developed as sciences.

-Also the spiritual world picture of the early cultures was explored - and the results inspired in many fields.
-On this basis Sigmund Freund was much influenced by anthropological researching - also to be seen in his famous book about Moses.
+Also the spiritual world picture of the early cultures was explored - and the results provided inspiration in many fields of study.
+On this basis Sigmund Freud was much influenced by anthropological research - especially evident in his famous book about Moses.

 Recovered Historical Information from Egyptian Myths

-The authors of antiquity, as well as the Bible and the Rabbinical Writings, esteemed highly the famous historical Moses' versatile talents as a founder of religion and law, besides being a general, philosopher - also versed in astronomy - and a mystic, magician, healer, and inventor.
+The authors of antiquity, as well as the Bible and the Rabbinical Writings highly esteemed the famous historical Moses for versatile talents as a founder of religion and law, besides the fact that he was a general, philosopher - also versed in astronomy - and a mystic, magician, healer, and inventor.

-However, in later times many researchers regard such kind of a person as an impossibility, "too many various abilities for one life!" - while others find the many aspects of the enigma of Moses (what kind of man was he in reality? and did he in fact exist? etc.) to be still intriguing; thus, for instance, according to texts by Goethe, Machiavelli, Henry George, Winston Churchill, Rainer Maria Rilke, Thomas Mann and, especially - Sigmund Freud.
+However, in later times many researchers regard such a person as an impossibility, "too many different abilities for one life!" - while others find the many aspects of Moses the enigma (what kind of man was he in reality? and did he in fact exist? etc.) still greatly fascinating. - Moses is very intriguing according to texts by Goethe, Machiavelli, Henry George, Winston Churchill, Rainer Maria Rilke, Thomas Mann - and, especially, Sigmund Freud.

-Anthropologists were among the first to scientifically enlarge our view of the contents of the ancient biblical texts, while theologians and linguists in the beginning often were mislead, e.g. by the still not proved "documentary theory", which unfortunately was established before the development of modern scientifically based archaeology and history.
+Anthropologists were among the first to scientifically widen our view of the contents of the ancient biblical texts, while theologians and linguists in the beginning were often mislead, e.g. by the still not proved "documentary"theory.
+This concept was, unfortunately, firmly established before the development of scientifically based archaeology and history, and from the residues of which, research - having only abandoned the theory after 100 years - still suffers today.

-Specific conditions during Egypt's 18th dynasty in 1585-1300 BC, mentioned in biblical texts and Rabbinical Writings, but only recognized by present historical research, prove that the ancient parts of the Bible cannot have been "fabricated".
+Specific conditions during Egypt's 18th dynasty, ca. 1585-1300 BC, and mentioned in biblical texts and Rabbinical Writings, but only recognized by present historical research, prove that many of the ancient parts of the Bible cannot have been "fabricated".

-However, the many indications in the Bible, the Rabbinical Writings, and in the written works of the ancients - especially in collected presentation - appear more than convincing that Moses was an Egyptian of royal breed.
-So far the problem has been to have these traces investigated as a major whole.
+However, in the Bible, the Rabbinical Writings, and the texts of the ancient authors, there are many indications that Moses was an Egyptian of royal birth.
+These dates - especially when presented collectively - appear clearly as being non-mythical.
+So far, the problem has been to have these traces investigated as a major whole.

-It has been neglected that the particular river ceremony - especially known to us from the Bible - where the small royal child was delivered to the royal palace was a common tradition - was carried out in practice, as a ceremonial play, by all the ancient civilized countries.
+It has been neglected that a certain type of river ceremony - especially known to us from the Bible - where the small royal child was delivered to the royal palace was a common tradition - was carried out in practice as a ceremonial play in most of the ancient civilized countries.

 Instead, in many present-day works the appearance of this royal cult in the Moses-narrative has been misleadingly designated a "migratory-legend", even after widespread astonishment that the same type of event was also repeated in connection with historical royal sons of other countries.